The Ultimate Guide to Motor Movers

 As always, we recommend NCC-approved, AWS-level technicians and workshops to carry out any major work on your caravan, as this will ensure you maintain any warranty cover.

-Can I fit a motor mover?
+Can I fit a motor mover to my caravan?

 Yes, if you are a ‘practical type’ with decent technical knowledge.
 You will only require a range of basic tools to do the job.
 Typically, that will include a ratchet set, spanners, screwdrivers, drill, rubber mallet, tape measure, pencil and hammer.
 Plus sealant, trunking and cable ties.
 This isn’t for everyone!